The Bankrate promise

 When should I ask for a credit limit increase?

-In much of life timing is everything.
+When something positive happens (specifically income related): In much of life, timing is everything.
 In credit this is particularly true.
-If you want to time your request for maximum chance of success I suggest asking for an increase if something positive has happened since you got your card, like an increase in your household income, a decrease in your debt load or an increase in your credit score.
+If you want to time your request for maximum chance of success, I suggest asking for an increase if something positive has happened since you got your card.
+This could be anything from an increase in your household income, a decrease in your debt load or an increase in your credit score.

 Conversely, I don’t suggest you apply if any of the following has happened: you’ve lost your job or had an income cut; your credit score has decreased; you’re at or near (or even over) your credit limit; you recently missed a payment or paid less than the minimum; or you’ve recently added new credit.

-Just like accessing new credit, you want to limit your requests in this area.
+When time has passed since your last credit limit increase request: Just like accessing new credit, you want to limit your requests in this area.
 Too many asks may signal that you are about to go on a spending binge.
-You might be turned down and if a hard inquiry was made, the hit you take from that might be felt more.
+You might be turned down, and if a hard inquiry was made, the hit you take from that might be felt more.

 Should I increase my credit limit if offered?